Dictionary » Nouns » Obliviousness – Meaning, Definition, Synonyms and Antonyms

 Obliviousness – Meaning, Definition, Synonyms and Antonyms

-The word ‘Obliviousness’ (Noun) refers to the state of being unaware, unconscious, or lacking knowledge of what is happening around oneself.
-In this guide, you’ll gain insight into its full meaning, origin, examples, synonyms, antonyms, and FAQs to use ‘Obliviousness’ confidently in writing and speech.
+The word ‘Obliviousness’ (noun) means the state of being unaware or not paying attention to what is happening around you or within your own thoughts.
+In this guide, you’ll learn its full meaning, origin, examples, synonyms, antonyms, and FAQs, so you can use ‘Obliviousness’ confidently in writing and speech.

 Obliviousness Explained in Depth